Strike Vector

 Strike Vector is a first-person shooter video game developed by the French independent studio Ragequit Corporation.

 The game is built on the Unreal Development Kit Engine.
-It was released for Microsoft Windows on January 28, 2014 on Steam.
-A console port Strike Vector EX was released for PlayStation 4 and Xbox One in August 2016 and also released for Windows on Steam in July 2017.
+It was released for Microsoft Windows on January 28, 2014, on Steam.
+A console port Strike Vector EX was released for PlayStation 4 on August 30, 2016, and also released for Windows on Steam in July 2017.

 The game was removed from sale on Steam with the closure of Ragequit Corporation in 2020.

 Gameplay

-Strike Vector is an arena shooter game like Quake 3.
+Strike Vector is an arena shooter.
 The players control the Vector, a highly customizable and manoeuvrable jet fighter.
 Your can instantly switch between 2 movement modes: Jet Mode (high-speed, for intercepting opponents and evading incoming projectiles) and Stationary Mode (allows strafing in all directions with increased precision).

 The game features a third-person view and first-person cockpit view.
 Strike Vector is centered on multiplayer but also offers a solo game mode called "Challenge mode".